laythq/CV/README.md

 I love the collaborative nature of software development.
 Solving a stubborn little bug with a pair partner over a couple of hours, or building and deploying a full application over a couple of weeks, I really enjoy building things with others and want to continue doing so.

 I have had the opportunity to work on three different projects in different teams, including a two-week [final project](https://github.com/laythq/array_of_sunshine), and have been pair programming throughout the whole course with the rest of my cohort.
 All three group projects were built using Agile methodologies, building out a product iteratively (starting with an MVP) and communicating as a team through a series of stand-ups and retros.
 I now appreciate the effectiveness of Agile and how it can really unlock a team's potential and productivity.

-### Other skills...

-#### I can deliver to clients

-I spent a year in Kuwait working with a number of electrical, civil and mechanical engineers on some of the country's biggest engineering projects.
-Working with the Kuwaiti Ministry of Education, Ministry of Culture and the Royal Court, I served some the country's most high profile clients and helped deliver [huge projects](http://www.alhani.com/) on tight timelines.

-#### I know can build a team

-Last year, two friends and I turned a side-interest in street-food into viable business by co-founding [The Big Bushi](https://www.instagram.com/thebigbushi/?hl=en), offering London's first Sushi Burrito in Brick Lane.
-We built the company from scratch and began trading within months of inception.
-I was personally responsible for developing the product, marketing, trading and logistics.
-I gained a first-hand perspective on the challenges of starting any new venture and working in a small and dynamic team.

-#### I can work under pressure

-Having worked as a legal consultant in Egypt, an events coordinater in London, an investment banking intern in Dubai and a graduate at a contracting business in Kuwait, I enjoy working under pressure and adapting to meet the needs of my work, especially when working in unfamiliar environments where I have had to learn things quickly.

 ## Education